 (i) Name one important beverage crop and specify the geographical conditions required for its growth.

 Answer: Tea is an important beverage crop.
-To grow well, the tea plant needs tropical or sub tropical climates, and deep and fertile well-drained soil which is rich in humus and organic matter.
+To grow well, the tea plant needs tropical or sub-tropical climates with moderate to heavy rainfall and well-drained fertile soil that is rich in humus and organic matter.
+Notable regions for tea cultivation include Assam, Darjeeling, and Nilgiris in India.

 (ii) Name one staple crop of India and the regions where it is produced.